Interior Design: Modern Shag Carpets

 Today, young men may have short or long hair, young women may wear skinny jeans or bell-bottoms, and shag carpets are usually only used as area rugs on top of a sisal or other low-pile, tightly woven carpet.

 Shag rugs collect debris in their deep pile and are hard to clean.
 Additionally, they catch high heels or cats paws very easily; therefore a wall-to-wall shag is likely not ever coming back into vogue.

 The Classic Flokati Rug

 One of the oldest and most enduring styles of shag rug is the flokati, a hand woven sheep’s wool rug with a felted back and long, shaggy face.
-Dating back to 5th century Greece, shepherds began weaving the sheep’s wool into clothing, bedding and floor coverings.
-Today, the flokati rugs are still very popular for their warm and rich texture that is both visual and tactile.
-The rugs still come in natural wool, although less expensive versions, such as Ikea’s is machine tufted on a polypropylene base and costs between $30 and $80 depending on size.
-Williams-Sonoma offers a fully hand loomed 100% New Zealand wool flokati rug at a significantly higher price of $1,000-$2,000.
-DIY Resource: http://www.hometalk.com
+This rug style dates back to 5th century Greece, when shepherds began weaving the wool of their sheep wool into clothing, bedding and floor coverings.
+Today, flokati rugs are still very popular for their warm and rich texture that is both visual and tactile.
+The rugs still come in natural wool, although less expensive versions are machine tufted on a polypropylene base.

-Safavieh Rugs is producing a line of contemporary shag rugs, with prices starting under $500, made of polypropylene that are luxurious in feel and showcase a myriad of different styles and patterns.
+Safavieh Rugs is producing a line of contemporary shag rugs made of polypropylene, which are reasonable in price yet luxurious in feel and showcase a myriad of different modern styles and patterns.
 They are also mixing the shags in with woven looped designs for a mixed-media look.
-On the more modest end, Target offers some fun shag carpets in plain colors as well as zipper Zebra stripes.
-Made of nylon, these rugs range in price from $30-$70.
+At the high end of the scale, we love their ultra-luxe leather shag rugs, hand-knotted using long strips of natural leather.
+Striking!